aws-samples/aws-lex-web-ui/templates/README.md

 optional output that is returned only when the stack creates the sample Lex bot.
 It is not returned if an existing Bot was passed as a parameter to the stack during creation

-This output variable is specific to the CodeBuild Mode:
 - `CodeBuildUrl`: Link to CodeBuild project in the AWS console.
 After the stack is successfully launched, the build is automatically started.
 You can click on this link to monitor the build progress

-These output variables are specific to the Pipeline Mode:
-- `PipelineUrl`: Link to CodePipeline in the AWS console.
-After the stack is successfully launched, the pipeline automatically starts the build and deployment process.
-You can click on this link to monitor the pipeline
-- `CodeCommitRepoUrl`: When using the Pipeline Deployment Mode, this is the CodeCommit repository URL.
-You can clone the repo using this link and push changes to it to have the pipeline build and deploy the web app

 ## Build and Deployment Overview
 The CloudFormation stack builds and deploys the application using